areddy108/K_Means_Clustring/README.md

 ## Questions?
 Problems?
 Issues?

-Simply open an issue on the starter code repository for this assignment [here](https://github.com/NUCS349/hw6-clustering/issues).
-Someone from the teaching staff will get back to you through there!
+Simply open an issue on the starter code repository for this assignment [here](https://github.com/NUCS349/hw6-clustering/issues)ng staff will get back to you through there!.
+Someone from the teachi